Step 3 Firebox and riser

 You now have two triangular strips that will be glued to the inside of the riser (see drawing).

-Now coat the inside of the insulation bricks with a thin layer of Moviset.
+At the inside of the insulation bricks comes a thin layer of Moviset.
+Dilute the glue until it is almost liquid and apply it with a brush.

 The third layer